UniMath/agda-unimath/src/foundation/uniqueness-quantification.lagda.md

 ## See also

-- Unique existence is the indexed analogue of [exclusive disjunction](foundation.exclusive-disjunction.md).
+- Unique existence is the indexed counterpart to [exclusive disjunction](foundation.exclusive-disjunction.md).
 - A different name for _unique existence_ is
   [torsoriality](foundation.torsorial-type-families.md).